Εγγραφή: 03 Ιουν 2007 15:17

 The same goes for other countries, as i.e. Argentina.
 Argentina's horoscope results from the date on which the Argentinian colonies unilaterally proclaimed their independence from Spain (on 9 July 1816 that is).
 Spain and the other powers of the time recognized the independence of Argentina much later (Great Britain in 1825).
 And yet, the universally accepted "birth" date of Argentina is the July 9, 1816, when the people of Argentina - by their representatives - unilaterally declared their independence!

 Why should we then apply in Greece’s similar case not only different but quite opposite criteria?
 It makes no sense at all!
 And ultimately, this is a matter of political sciences too, thus let us hear what a Greek professor of Political Sciences (George Dimakopoulos) has to say.
 He argues: «the Declaration of the Political Existence and Independence of the Greek Nation is the constitutive act of the Greek State, whose foundation, legally and historically has to be regarded as from January 1st, 1822 (old calendar, meaning January 13 on the gregorian calendar).
 Certain points of view that appoint it to a different day - ultimately connecting it to the diplomatic recognition of the Greek State by foreign powers - not only are contrary to the applied Greek national law, but to the international law too.
-The diplomatic recognition of a State by eventual foreign powers does not compose a constituent part of that State»!
+The diplomatic recognition of a State by any eventual foreign powers cannot be made up a constituent part of that State!»!

 So, even the political scientists maintain that modern Greece was born on January 13th, 1822 (the correct date, on the Gregorian calendar.)
 Those astrologers who believe that modern Greece was "born" on February 3, 1830 instead of January 13, 1822 they are actually maintaining the thesis that a man/woman is not born when s/he comes out the womb of his/her mother but when s/he is baptized!